- Tulane University (B.A., 1994, cum laude, Phi Beta Kappa)

 Jones v.
 Novartis Pharmaceuticals Corp., No. 17-11063 (11th Cir.
 Apr.
 30, 2018)

 As part of a winning trial team, Ms. Barago helped to achieve a defense verdict for a major pharmaceutical company after a seven-day trial in federal court in a product liability case where the plaintiff alleged injury as a result of treatment with intravenous prescription medications.
 Her role included expert witness preparation, drafting witness direct and cross outlines, drafting motions in limine, and drafting a Rule 50 motion that persuaded the court to dismiss plaintiff’s implied warranty and punitive damages claims.
-Ms. Barago also has drafted successful motions and briefs in cases in federal courts around the country, including summary judgment motions, motions to dismiss, to find punitive damages unavailable, and Daubertmotions to limit the testimony of plaintiff’s expert witnesses.
-In addition, Ms. Barago has deposed various witnesses, including plaintiffs and fact witnesses, such as treating physicians; assisted expert witnesses in preparing opinions and drafting expert reports; and appeared before a federal district judge for a status conference.
+Ms. Barago also has drafted successful motions and briefs in cases in federal courts around the country, including summary judgment motions, motions to dismiss, to find punitive damages unavailable, and Daubert motions to limit the testimony of plaintiff’s expert witnesses.
+In addition, she has deposed various witnesses, including plaintiffs and fact witnesses, such as treating physicians, and assisted expert witnesses in preparing opinions and drafting expert reports.

 As part of her pro bono work, Ms. Barago successfully negotiated a favorable settlement for a disabled client who was unable to exit a Washington, D.C. store in an emergency.
 She also has appeared before a Washington, D.C. family court judge, representing a child as guardian ad litem in a custody case.

-Ms. Barago was a member of the Firm’s 2009 Summer Associate class and, at law school, an Articles Editor for the Virginia Law Review.
+Ms. Barago was a member of the Firm’s 2009 Summer Associate class and, at law school, she was an Articles Editor for the Virginia Law Review.

 - To Tweet or Not to Tweet